SafwanBackar/React-Hooks/README.md

 9. useCallback => Similar as the useMemo.
 With the useMemo, we can store a value that is memoized from a funtion (in a variable) and also we pass a value in the useMemo    (findLongestName(data) is a value that we used in the useMemo example.
 When we pass the function itself, useMemo becomes useless.
 Thats where useCallback comes in.
 It will then work as expected of a useMemo.

+  Look up more on useMemo, useEffect and useCallback.

+  Bye!